The Youth Entrepreneurship and Innovation Multi-Donor Trust Fund

 What is it?

-- A special fund to support the new generation of African entrepreneurs and innovators
+- A trust fund to support the new generation of African entrepreneurs and innovators

-The Youth Entrepreneurship and Innovation Multi-Donor Trust Fund (YEI Trust Fund) is a special targeted fund launched in November 2017 under the auspices of Jobs for Youth in Africa, a Bank initiative in line with the Bank's High 5 priorities.
+The Youth Entrepreneurship and Innovation Multi-Donor Trust Fund (YEI Trust Fund) is a trust fund launched in November 2017 under the auspices of Jobs for Youth in Africa, a Bank initiative in line with the Bank's High 5 priorities.

 The YEI Trust Fund is intended to help implement the goals of the Jobs for Youth in Africa initiative, which are to create 25 million jobs and equip 50 million young men and women of working age with the skills they need to help them join the formal sector, by 2025.